-- Demolition of the existing structures and pavements will be required in order to facilitate construction of the new buildings.
-Demolition should also include all utilities and any other subsurface improvements that will not remain in place for use with the new development.
-The resultant excavations should be backfilled with compacted structural fill.
-Debris resultant from demolition should be disposed of off-site.
-Alternatively, concrete and asphalt debris may be processed into miscellaneous base (CMB).
-It may also be feasible to crush the concrete and asphalt debris to a 2 to 4-inch particle size and utilize for subgrade stabilization material. - Initial site preparation should also include stripping of vegetation from the existing landscape planters.
-Any significant root masses should also be removed from the site. - Remedial grading should be performed within the proposed building areas in order to remove all of the undocumented fill soils, any soils disturbed during demolition, and a portion of the near-surface native alluvium.
-The soils within the proposed building areas should also be overexcavated to a depth of 5 feet below existing grade and to a depth of at least 3 feet below proposed building pad subgrade elevations, whichever is greater.
-Within the influence zones of the new foundations, the overexcavation should extend to a depth of at least 3 feet below proposed foundation bearing grade. - The overexcavation areas should extend at least 5 feet beyond the building and foundation perimeters, and to an extent equal to the depth of fill placed below the foundation bearing grade, whichever is greater. - After overexcavation has been completed, the resulting subgrade soils should be evaluated by the geotechnical engineer to identify any additional soils that should be overexcavated, moisture conditioned, and recompacted to at least 90 percent of the ASTM D-1557 maximum dry density.
-The previously excavated soils may then be replaced as compacted structural fill. - Based on our experience with other projects located in the city of Torrance, we expect that the city will require that all existing undocumented fill soils within parking and drive areas be removed and replaced as structural fill.
+- Initial site preparation should include stripping of any surficial vegetation.
+The surficial vegetation, and any organic soils should be properly disposed of off-site. - Demolition should include utilities and any other subsurface improvements that will not remain in place with the new development.
+Debris resultant from demolition should be disposed of off-site. - Remedial grading will be necessary to remove all of the undocumented fill soils in their entirety and the upper portion of the near-surface native alluvial soils within the proposed building pad areas, and replace these materials as compacted structural fill soils. - The existing soils within the building pad areas should be overexcavated to a depth of 6 feet below existing grades, and to a depth of 4 feet below proposed pad grades, whichever is greater.
+The soils within the proposed foundation influence zones should be overexcavated to a depth of at least 3 feet below proposed foundation bearing grades. - The overexcavation areas should extend at least 5 feet beyond the building and foundation perimeters and to an extent equal to the depth of fill placed below the foundation bearing grade, whichever is greater.
+If the proposed structures incorporate any exterior columns (such as for a canopy or overhang) the overexcavation should also encompass these areas. - Following completion of the overexcavation, the resulting subgrade should be evaluated by the geotechnical engineer to identify any additional materials that should be overexcavated.
+Native soils suitable to serve as the structural fill subgrade within the building areas should possess an in-situ density equal to at least 85 percent of the ASTM D-1557 maximum dry density.
+The exposed soils should then be scarified to a depth of at least 12 inches, moisture conditioned, and recompacted to at least 90 percent of the ASTM D-1557 maximum dry density.
+The previously excavated soils may then be replaced as compacted structural fill. - The new pavement and flatwork subgrade soils are recommended to be scarified to a depth of 12± inches, moisture conditioned to 2 to 4 percent above the optimum moisture content, and recompacted to at least 90 percent of the ASTM D-1557 maximum dry density.